tidev/titanium-docs/docs/api/titanium/ui/ios/coverflowview.md

 ## Overview

-The cover flow view is created by the [createCoverFlowView](Titanium.UI.iOS.createCoverFlowView) method or **`<CoverFlowView>`** element in an Alloy application.
+The cover flow view is created by the <Titanium.UI.iOS.createCoverFlowView> method or **`<CoverFlowView>`** element in an Alloy application.

 <ApiDocs/>